-In most cases, the prospects who are looking at your marketing collateral are curious about your company, but they might not be intimately familiar with you or your offering.
+In most cases, the prospects who are looking at your marketing collateral are curious about your company, but they might not be intimately familiar with you or what you're offering.
 Well-crafted marketing collateral can put them at ease.
 It can help build the kind of trust necessary to start and sustain a customer relationship.

-Marketing collateral tends to be educational in some capacity.
+That's why marketing collateral tends to be educational in some capacity.
 When done right, the informative nature of the format lets you separate yourself from the competition by letting you showcase an extensive understanding of your industry that others in your space might not be projecting.

 They want to know they'll be taken care of by a competent, capable, knowledgeable organization that they can rely on to address any issues and concerns they might have as they arise.
 Creating thoughtful marketing collateral is one way to help that cause.

-Types of Digital Collateral
+Types of Digital Marketing Collateral